Evidlo/prelim/main.typ

       - #link(label("viewgeom1"))[(figure) viewing geometry, orbit around L1]
       - #link(label("viewgeom3"))[(figure) camera details, FOV, int. time, etc.]
       - #link(label("viewgeom2"))[(figure) static 3D picture of multiple view geometries captured for 1month baseline]
-      - sampling cadence
+      - Camera details
+          - NFI: 3.6°, 30 min for fast inner exosphere evolution
+          - WFI: 18°, 60 mins for global estimation of slowly-changing outer exosphere
           - spatial resolution
+              - #link(label("los_evolution"))[(figure) LOS evolution over 15 days]
               - NFI: X°/pixel (Y Re when projected to Earth)
               - WFI: X°/pixel (Y Re when projected to Earth)
-  - emission model
+  - Emission Model
       - definition of optically thin and importance of this assumption on emission model computational complexity
       - definition of optical depth (zoennchen 2015)
       - #link(label("scatteringphase"))[(figure) scattering phase function]
       - #link(label("emissionmod"))[(figure) column line integral]
+      - g-factor
       - definition of albedo (gonzalo thesis appendix c)
       - other sources of signal
           - IPH, moon, stars
           - diagram showing hydrogen density in solar system?
-  - simulation, calibration and other post-processing
-      - simulation and calibration details left to appendix
+  - Simulation, Calibration and Post-Processing
+      - ability to simulate realistic images is critical to validate algorithm performance under noise conditions
       - brief description of MCP, KBr photocathode, etc. (use overview list from Instrument Model section)
       - IPH subtraction and instrument calibration
       - science pixel binning - computational simplificity
       - masking - 3Re, moon,
-  ])
+      - see @appendix_sim for simulation and calibration details
+      - g-factor estimation (from Pratik) and conversion of calibrated radiance to column density ])

   #image("figures/viewgeom1.svg", height: 5em) <viewgeom1>
   #image("figures/viewgeom2.gif", height:5em) <viewgeom2>
   #image("figures/viewgeom3.png", height:5em) <viewgeom3>
+  #image("figures/los_evolution_15d.png", height:5em) <los_evolution>
   #image("figures/emissionmod.png", height:5em) <emissionmod>
   #image("figures/scatteringphase.png", height: 5em) <scatteringphase>

+  == Carruthers Cameras and Orbit Details

+  == Emission Model

+  == Simulation, Calibration and Post-Processing

 = Inverse Problem Formulation <inverse_problem>

   #rt([
       WIP outline

-  - math notation (model, operator, coeffs, measurements, density), etc.
+      - [x] purpose of tomography is retrieval of a volumetric structure which produced a set of measurements
+          - this process is generally known as an inverse problem
-  - discretization
+      - [x] discretization
-      - discretization allows numerical approximations to be made for complicated analytical expressions -
+          - discretization necessary for numerical approximations to be made when analytic solution is infeasible
           - also rediscretize measurements to reduce computational burden (refer to section XXX.
 FIXME)
+          - [x] spherical grid definition in GSE coordinates
       - inverse problem
-      - what is an inverse problem
-      - problem is generally ill posed and ill conditioned
-          - fixed through regularization, low rank models
-      - direct least squares minimization, SVD, RRPE
+          - under conditions described in @measurement_constraints (namely, single scattering in optically thin regime), tomographic inversion can be formulated as solution to the linear inverse problem $y = L x$ (ignoring noise)
           - direct inversion of the tomographic operator requires that the forward matrix L be non-singular in order for an inverse L^-1 to exist
+          - measurement constraints are limited - less rows than free variables. ill posed
+          - not injective (not one-to-one) (measurement might correspond to more than one potential solution)
+          - not surjective (not onto) (a measurement may not necessarily even correspond to a feasible solution, e.g. noise)
+          - still necessarily enough to get good retrieval under presence of noise
+          - changes in density do not have significant impact on measurements.
+          - inversely, small changes in measurements have large effects on solution during retrieval - ill conditioned @illposed
+              - potentially problematic in the presence of noise
+          - ill posedness and conditioning fixed through regularization, low rank models
+          - concepts defined mathematically by hadamard @hadamard
+          - generalized inverse (moore-penrose pseudoinverse), direct least squares minimization, SVD, RRPE
           - selecting hyperparameter values - trial and error, GCV, many others (gonz thesis pg 49)
           - solve with iterative method
-      - #link(label("codeoverview"))[(figure) retrieval block diagram]
+      - math notation (model, operator, coeffs, measurements, density), etc.
   ])

   #figure(
-      image("figures/retrieval_overview.png", height: 35em),
-      caption: "Diagram of simulator and retrieval loop used during validation"
+      pad(x: -50%,
+          table(
+              table.header([Symbol], [Meaning], [Description], [Shape]),
+              align: horizon,
+              columns: (5em, 10em, 14em, 12em),
+              $f$, [Forward operator], [Mapping from 3D H-density to column density], [$f: bb(R)^3 → bb(R)^3$ (static) \ $f: bb(R)^4→bb(R)^3$ (dynamic)],
+              $m$, [Model], [Mapping from model \ parameters to 3D H-density], [$m: bb(R)^* → bb(R)^3$ (static) \ $m: bb(R)^* → bb(R)^4$ (dynamic)],
+              $bold(c)$, [Model \ params./coeffs.], "Free model variables,\n usually low-dimensional.", [$bold(c) ∈ bb(R)^*$ \ \* model dependent],
+              $bold(x)$, [H density], [Spatial distribution of \ exospheric Hydrogen], [$bold(x) ∈ bb(R)^3$ (static) \ $bold(x) ∈ bb(R)^4$ (dynamic)],
+              $bold(y)$, [Measurements.], "Column densities measured\n by instrument", [$bold(y) ∈ bb(R)^3$],
+          ),
+      ),
+      caption: [Symbols],
+      // FIXME: move to glossary section?
+  )

+  An inverse problem is the procedure of determining the causative factors of a set of measurements derived from some observation process.
+In exospheric tomography, the factor driving the intensity of column density measurements is the distribution of hydrogen in the regions being observed.
+In general, a direct analytic solution to tomography or other inverse problems is not feasible, so numerical approximations and discretization become necessary.
+In this chapter, I lay out key concepts of linear inverse problems, detail discretization for approaching tomographic inversion numerically, and introduce notation which will be used later in the manuscript to describe tomographic retrieval algorithms.

+  == Discretization

+    #rt("WIP")

+  In general, direct analytic solutions to tomographic estimation problems are infeasible, necessitating a numerical approach.
+Instead, numerical methods usually divide the solution space into a finite grid of $N$ non-overlapping regions called #glspl("voxel") where density is assumed to be constant.
+There is a large variety of grids to choose from, including regular grids where voxels are uniformly spaced in some domain (e.g. spherical, cylindrical, cartesian) and non-regular grids which may utilize hierarchical structures (e.g. octree) or tetrahedral meshes.
+Some of these discretizations schemes have been designed to adaptively update voxel boundaries during retrieval to better fit the object being retrieved @adaptivemesh1.

+    - figure: types of grids. cartesian, spherical, octree, etc

+  Choosing a discretization grid which is well-suited to the data is critical, as an improper grid can create aliasing and other artifacts which causes the numerical result to deviate from the functions they approximate.
+Since the exosphere is well-understood to smoothly vary with density gradients increasing at lower altitudes, a regular spherical grid with logarithmically spaced radial bins is appropriate.
+The nature of regular grids allows for a simple multidimensional array as the underlying data structure, and the property of shared boundaries between voxels simplifies tomography calculations, as demonstrated in @raytracer.

+    This manuscript uses a regular spherical grid with zero-elevation pole aligned to ecliptic north (+Z Cartesian GSE axis) and azimuth branch point (±180°) pointed away from the sun (-X Cartesian GSE axis), as shown in @grid_details.

+    #figure(
+        box(width:100pt, height:100pt, stroke:1pt),
+        caption: [Spherical grid definition and a spherical voxel\ #rt([FIXME: WIP])] ) <grid_details>

+    This manuscript uses convention $r$, $e$, $a$ when referring to radial, elevational, and azimuthal dimensions to avoid ambiguity with astrophysical versus mathematical conventions for spherical coordinates as in @sph_convention.

+    #figure(
+        table(
+            columns: (100pt, auto, auto, auto),
+            align: center + horizon,
+            table.header([Dimension], [This\ Manuscript], [Physics\ Convention], [Mathematical\ Convention]), [Radial], $r$, $r$, $r$,
+            [Elevational], $e$, $theta$, $phi$,
+            [Azimuthal], $a$, $phi$, $theta$
+        ),
+        caption: [Spherical coordinate conventions]
+    ) <sph_convention>

+  == Inverse Problem

+    #rt("WIP")

+  Under the conditions described in @measurement_constraints (single scattering in optically-thin exosphere) and ignoring noise, tomographic inversion can be formulated as the solution to the linear inverse problem

+  #math.equation(
+      $bold(y) = L bold(x)$
+  )

+    Direct inversion of the tomographic operator requires that the matrix $L$ be non-singular in order for an inverse $L^(-1)$ to exist.
+However, tomography problems generally have fewer measurement constraints (#gls("LOS")) than free variables (#glspl("voxel")), known as an _underdetermined system_, making inversion of $L$ impossible as there are infinitely many solutions for $x$.
+    A _generalized inverse_, such as the Moore-Penrose pseudoinverse, can be constructed from $L$ which selects the solution with the smallest norm or that best fits the measurements.
+Another approach is to assume that $x$ has some low degree-of-freedom representation on a subspace (linear) or manifold (non-linear) on the space of solutions.
+Such a mapping $m$ is referred to as a #gls("model") in this manuscript and is represented as

+    #math.equation(
+        $bold(x) = m(bold(c))$
-  ) <codeoverview>
+    )

+    where $bold(c)$ are the low degree-of-freedom coefficients.
+If the model is sufficiently low-dimensional, then uniqueness is guaranteed if a solution exists.

+    #rt([FIXME: awkward.  terminology: "instability"])

+    Even when a unique solution exists, this solution may be sensitive to small perturbations in measurements $y$, which is problematic in the presence of noise.
+This is especially true of computational imaging, where smoothing effects of integration dampen hight frequency information about $bold(x)$ in the measurements $bold(y)$.

+    - define regularization

+    The issues of solution existence and sensitivity in inverse problems were formally defined by Hadamard in the early 20th century and are known as _ill-posed_ and _ill-conditioned_ inverse problems @hadamard @illposed.

 = Raytracing Optically Thin Gases <raytracer>

-  #rt("This whole chapter is written in active voice, which I prefer for ease of reading and writing")

   // Tomography is a method for determining the internal structure of objects from a set of measurements which penetrate into the object being measured.
 Fast tomographic reconstruction algorithms that implement explicit inversion formulas typically work only for specific view geometries (such as circular or helical path) and are referred to as _filtered back projection_ (FBP) algorithms @fbp.